- Brandworkers International – Daniel Gross

 - United Food and Commercial Workers (UFCW) Local 770 – Rigo Valdez

 - Warehouse Workers United – Sheheryar Kaoosji

 Joann Lo is the Executive Director of the Food Chain Workers Alliance.
 She graduated from Yale University with a degree in Environmental Biology and has organized with both unions and a worker center.
 In 2000 Joann was one of two staff who started the Garment Worker Center, and she organized with garment workers in Los Angeles who led a successful campaign against retailer Forever 21, memorialized in the Emmy-winning documentary “Made in L.A.”
 In 2005 Joann joined Enlace, an alliance of worker centers and unions and a year later became Co-Director.
-Joann is a member of Los Angeles Food Policy Council, the City of Los Angeles’ Sweatfree Advisory Committee, and the Enlace Institute Advisory Board.
+Joann is the Vice Chair of the Leadership Board of the Los Angeles Food Policy Council and is a member of the City of Los Angeles’ Sweatfree Advisory Committee and the Enlace Institute Advisory Board.

 Diana Robinson is the Campaign and Education Coordinator of the Alliance.
 Diana comes to us from Alliance member United Food and Commercial Workers Local 1500, which represents over 23,000 grocery store workers in New York.
 She was Local 1500′s representative on the Alliance board and a member of our Education & Communications committee as well as our Policy & Standards committee.
 At Local 1500, Diana played dual roles as a worker organizer and the Food Policy Coordinator of the Building Blocks Project for Good Food, Good Jobs, and Good Health.
 She was a leader of the union’s 2011 campaign to organize Target workers in Long Island.
 Diana graduated from Queens College with a Bachelor’s Degree in Political Science.
 Diana is a member of the Brooklyn Food Coalition governing board.